nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

             uid: 1000001
             primary_group: users

 As seen above, each username has a unique `uid` and a `primary_group`.
 Optional `secondary_groups` may also be set for each user.

-### 4 Git ops enabled
+## 4. GitOps enabled

 Since the infrastructure state is reflected in the repository, it allows self-documenting of infrastructure and team members to submit pull requests that can be reviewed before modifying the infrastructure.

 Congratulations!
 You have now completed your QHub cloud deployment!